turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/stacks_methods_and_program_flow.markdown

 * Understand how Ruby uses a stack to model flow-of-control between methods

-* intro discussion - stack flow
-* intro example - method calling into gets
-* synchronous execution model -- outer instruction has to wait for inner to finish

-* Demo - Modeling stack examples using index cards

-* Exceptions - brief discussion on how exceptions follow the same stack discipline

 ## Intro Discussion

 * Stack -- a fundamental Data Structure in computer science